Journey of a Lifetime Award

 Location of residency: Anywhere in the world

-For those with a genuine curiosity about the world around them, the Journey of a Lifetime is a grant for an original and inspiring journey anywhere in the world.
-The recipient of the award will receive training in radio broadcasting from the BBC and will record their experiences for a BBC Radio 4 documentary.
-The aim of the award is to inspire an interest in the people and places of the world and to discover new radio broadcasting talent.
+For those with a passion for radio and storytelling, and a genuine curiosity about the world around them, the Journey of a Lifetime Award offers £5,000 to make an original and inspiring journey anywhere in the world.
+The recipient of the award will receive training in radio broadcasting from the BBC, support from a BBC documentary producer, and will record their journey for a BBC Radio 4 programme.

 About the Award